danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 ## Conclusion

 This post has covered important steps when starting a Rails project, including database setup, code quality and style, testing, additional dev tooling, and introducing a service layer from the start.
 Some projects may require more (see this post from Evil Martians on [Gemfile of Dreams](https://evilmartians.com/chronicles/gemfile-of-dreams-libraries-we-use-to-build-rails-apps)), but this is the bare minimum that I always reach for.
-By following these steps and practices, your Rails project should be well-prepared for efficient development and maintainability.
+By following these steps and practices, your Rails project should be well prepared for efficient development and maintainability.